 A designated village center is just a distinction and the first step towards other revitalization and renovation efforts.

 Now, the town can see if they want to try and apply for a downtown designation.
 This is a much longer and difficult process, Moore said.
 Some of the buildings eligible for the tax credits include the Berkshire Bank building on Main Street, Ye Olde Tavern and the Northshire Bookstore.
-All together, there are 60 total buildings in the corridor with about half eligible for credit, Moore said.

 "There are buildings in town that we want to preserve and reuse instead of just throw down and put up new buildings," she said.
 The area that received the distinction was chosen because it was a compact area full of historical buildings and followed guidelines set out by the program, Moore said.